Learn Correct Running Form: Tips & Techniques

-As you adjust your form, running on a treadmill may also help you focus on maintaining good posture, footstrike, etc., because there are fewer external factors to compete with, such as inclement weather or unexpected bumps or disruptions in the route.
+As you adjust and correct your running form, running on a treadmill may also help you focus on maintaining good running posture, footstrike, etc., because there are fewer external factors to compete with, such as inclement weather or unexpected bumps or disruptions in the route.
 With Vingo, you can explore exciting routes all over the globe while running on any treadmill in any space!

 How to address pain related to running form

 If you’re experiencing pain that may be related to your running form, see a physical therapist or your doctor.
 They can help you make changes to correct your running form and alleviate the pain.